 Grind consistency is an important factor when buying a handheld coffee grinder.

-If you are a fan of Pour Over or French Press coffee, look for a grinder that can produce consistent coarse grinds.
+If you are a fan of Pour Over or French Press coffee, look for a grinder that can produce consistent coarse grinds with fewer fines.

-The hand coffee grinders vary in size.
-This may not be important if the grinder stays on the kitchen bench.
-But if you plan to travel with your grinder, it is an important consideration.
+Hand mill coffee grinders vary in size.
+This may not be important if it stays on the kitchen bench.
+But if you are looking for a portable hand grinder, size is an important consideration.

-The capacity of the hand grinders also varies.
+Hand operated coffee grinder capacity also varies.
 If you regularly make coffee for more than 1 or 2 people, pay attention to the capacity of the chamber.

-Most manual coffee bean grinders are robust little devices, but there are differences in materials.
+Most manual coffee bean grinders are robust little devices, but there are differences in material quality.

 Consider how you will use the handheld grinder to decide which material suits you best.
 If you plan to use it when you travel, you will worry less with a stainless steel grinder.

-All good hand crank coffee grinders will use either ceramic or steel burrs.
-Don’t get anywhere near a hand held coffee grinder that uses steel blades.
+The best hand held coffee grinder will use either ceramic or steel burrs.
+Don’t get anywhere near a hand held coffee grinder with steel blades.

 This is a point of differentiation amongst manual coffee grinders.